 - Cost of domestic bills in Austria

 - Study costs in Austria

 - The cost of food and drink in Austria

 If you’re moving money abroad, check out CurrencyFair.
 This well-known peer-to-peer currency exchange platform provides competitive rates, low fees, and transparent transactions.
 Experience efficient, cost-effective international transfers by joining CurrencyFair today.

 The general cost of living in Austria

 How much disposable income you will need to live comfortably will depend on the size of your household, where you live, whether you have children, and so on.
 Fortunately, many companies take the cost of living in Austria into account when offering salaries, particularly to expats.
-That said, in 2020, 17.5% of the population were considered at risk of poverty or social exclusion.
+That said, in 2022, 17.5% of the population was considered at risk of poverty or social exclusion.
 This proportion increases within the migrant community where foreign-born Austrians are 2.4 times as likely to be at risk of poverty.

 Wages and salary in Austria